HumanSignal/label-studio/docs/source/guide/start.md

 Then you can specify the required environment variables for a PostgreSQL connection as config variables.
 For more information, see [Database storage](storedata.html).

 !!! warning
-    The Heroku manifest uses [postgresql addon](https://elements.heroku.com/addons/heroku-postgresql) out of the box.
+    1. The Heroku manifest uses [postgresql addon](https://elements.heroku.com/addons/heroku-postgresql) out of the box.
 The storage capacity is limited.

+    2. All uploaded data via import will be lost after a dyno replace since [filesystem is ephemeral](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).

 [<img src="https://www.herokucdn.com/deploy/button.svg" height="30px">](https://heroku.com/deploy?template=https://github.com/heartexlabs/label-studio/tree/master)

-!!! warning
-    All uploaded data via import will be lost after a dyno replace since [filesystem is ephemeral](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).

-!!! info
+!!! attention "Important"
-    Tip: Heartex recommends you use S3 storage.
+    Heartex recommends you use S3 storage.

 <!--
 ## Run Label Studio on the cloud using a different cloud provider